-Our revenues from the provision of ancillary services to transmission grid operators reached CZK 5,256 million in the year ended December 31, 2012, compared to CZK 5,032 million in the year ended December 31, 2011 and CZK 4,623 million in the year ended December 31, 2010.
+Our revenues from the provision of ancillary services to transmission grid operators reached CZK 3,811 million in the year ended December 31, 2016, compared to CZK 3,865 million in the year ended December 31, 2015.
+In 2016 we provided ancillary services to transmission grid operators in the Czech Republic and Bulgaria.